How to Choose the Best Mic for the Pastor

 The Shure WL185 lavalier microphone is well-suited for speech applications.
 The microphone picks up less background noise and helps to reduce feedback on amplified stages.

 The lectern microphone was the most classically used microphone by pastors.
 This microphone is attached to the pastor's podium.
-The lectern microphone can be great for situations where multiple people will speak from the stand – such as a funeral.
+The pulpit microphone can be great for situations where multiple people will speak from the stand – such as a funeral.
 However, it does keep the pastor held to the podium because if he moves at all one way or the other, the sound will fluctuate.

 For churches with a more academic or traditional feel to the sermons, and they preach directly from a manuscript, this mic might be the pastor's preference.